 The HCA Standard Helideck Monitoring System rev 9b affects all moving helidecks.
 For example: FPSO’s, FSO’s, offshore installation vessels, mega yachts, offshore supply vessels, diving support vessels, etc., which are equipped with a helideck.

-This new regulation shall apply to all moving helidecks operating in European waters.
+This new regulation applies to all moving helidecks operating in European waters.

 The HCA Standard Helideck Monitoring System rev 9b describes new algorithms, calculations and pages to be used.
 It includes both hardware and software changes.

 All requirements can be found in the HCA’s Standard Helideck Monitoring Systems rev 9b.

-This new standard will become mandatory as of the 1st of April 2021.
+This new standard has become mandatory as of the 1st of April 2021.

 According to CAP437: “Helicopter operations to vessels not equipped with HMS meeting this standard will be restricted to stable deck conditions only from 01 April 2021.”

 To avoid this, you need to update both the HMS hardware and software, and install helideck repeater lights, conform HCA rev 9b.